-Is my EHIC still valid if I changed my name?
+Is my GHIC still valid if I changed my name?

-As you know, the European Health Insurance Card (EHIC) allows you to receive medical treatment when you are travelling in another country of the European Economic Area (EEA) or Switzerland.
-The European Health card is for a single individual: each member of your family needs one to receive the adequate cover.
+As you know, the Global Health Insurance Card (GHIC) allows you to receive medical treatment when you are travelling in another country of the European Economic Area (EEA) or Switzerland.
+The Global Health Insurance card (Previously known as European Health Insurance Card) is for a single individual: each member of your family needs one to receive the adequate cover.

 Change of name by deed poll